aplteam/Tatin/docs/TatinForContributors.md

 Usually your job is done once you've created a Pull Request (PR).
 However, here we document what the administrator of the Tatin project on GitHub needs to do once she has accepted at least one PR or finished her own work on a branch.

-In order to create new versions of the Client and the Server all you need to to is to execute:
+In order to create new versions of the Client and the Server all you need to do is to execute:

 ```
 {noQLXFlag} #.Tatin.Admin.Make {type}